huudangdev/paypal-node-sdk/README.md

   * Create and configure http_options.
   * Generate an authorization token by invoking 'generateToken' method with your client_id and secret.
   * Set 'Authorization' header in http_options with generated Token.
-  * Invoke the rest api (eg: create payment) with required arguments.
+  * Invoke the rest api (eg: store a credit card) with required arguments.

   ```js
     var paypal_sdk = require('paypal-rest-sdk');